Food Delivery Addiction Is Real — Here's What's Happening in Your Brain

 The 20-minute rule

-Based on the neuroscience of the craving window: when you feel the urge to order, set a timer for 20 minutes.
+Based on how cravings tend to behave: when you feel the urge to order, set a timer for 20 minutes.
 Do anything else.
 If the craving is still there after 20 minutes, make a conscious decision.
 Most of the time, it won't be.

 FakeEats: A Tool Built for This Exact Problem

-Everything above — urge surfing, ritual substitution, the 10–20 minute craving window, pattern awareness — is the science that FakeEats was built on.
+Everything above — riding out the urge, ritual substitution, the short natural life of a craving, pattern awareness — is the thinking FakeEats was built around.

-FakeEats is a free app for iOS and Android that looks and feels exactly like a real food delivery app.
+FakeEats is a free app that looks and feels exactly like a real food delivery app.
 You browse restaurants, build a cart, place an order, and watch a driver deliver it on a live map.
 The entire experience takes about 12 minutes.

 The difference: none of it is real.
 No food arrives.
 No money is charged.
 No calories consumed.

-- It fills the 10–20 minute window.
-The simulated delivery takes about 12 minutes — long enough for the craving to naturally subside.
+- It fills the window.
+The simulated delivery takes about 12 minutes — enough time for most cravings to come and go on their own.

 - It builds pattern awareness.
-The app tracks your usage patterns, showing you when and how often you're craving, so you can identify your triggers.
+The app tracks your usage patterns, showing you when and how often you're craving, so you can spot your own triggers.

 FakeEats is free.
 The core experience — browsing, ordering, tracking, streaks — costs nothing.
 There's no paywall between you and the tool.